Langlands parameters of quivers in the Sato Grassmannian: Introduction

 Fix a positive integer $N$ and a polynomial potential

 The partition function of the symmetric unitary one-matrix model is defined as

 where $\textrm{d}\mu$ is a Haar measure on the group $U(n)$ of $n\times n$ unitary matrices and $N=[n/2]$ and $(-)^{\dagger}$ denotes the conjugate transpose.
 Let $Z$ denote the partition function of the double scaling limit.
-The function $v$ such that
+Consider a function $v$ that satisfies